Uber drivers sue app over ‘constant barrage’ pushing California anti-employment initiative

 Uber did not immediately respond to a request for comment.

-Uber argues that drivers prize the flexibility that comes with being independent, and that an employment requirement would force it to adopt established hours, potentially increasing wait times and fares.
-It has said it may also force the company to exit some markets, and result in the company having to let go of tens of thousands of gig workers.
+Uber argues that drivers prize the flexibility that comes with being independent and that an employment requirement would force it to adopt established hours, potentially increasing wait times and fares.
+It has said it may also force the company to exit some markets and result in the company having to let go of tens of thousands of gig workers.
 It has pointed to two surveys, one unscientific and another paid for by the company — with more rigid methodology — to support its argument that drivers favor being independent contractors.

 The law under contention is California’s Assembly Bill 5, passed last year and aimed at establishing certain classes of gig workers as employees.
 Uber, Lyft, DoorDash and other gig companies fought the measure, as well as its implementation this year.